-In the interest of the health of our members and guests and in accordance with the Federal Government, we have closed the Redcliffe Gem Club until further notice.
+In the interest of the health of our members and guests and in accordance with the Federal Government, we have temporarily closed the Redcliffe Gem Club until further notice.

-For further information please contact our office bearers.
+For further information please contact our committee.

 What you can do at Redcliffe Gem Club